 What does all this mean for the governance of a Series within the LLC?
-First, the information in the Certificate of Formation will be critical to the analysis, because if there is not a public filing, and the LLC Agreement is not clear, one must look to the backup rule contained in §101.608.
+First, the information in the Certificate of Formation will be critical to the analysis, because if there is not a public filing, and the LLC Agreement is not clear, one must look to the back up rule contained in Section 101.608 of the TBOC.
 This rule indicates that the governing persons for a Series within the LLC will be (1) the managers associated with the series, if its LLC (Mothership) is a manager-managed LLC or (2) those members associated with the Series, if the LLC (Mothership) is a member-managed LLC.
-Second \$101.608 provides that the Company Agreement may set out the governing persons of the Series.
-By this provision "notwithstanding any conflicting provisions of the Certificate of Formation of a limited liability company", the statue permits the Series to have governing persons different from the LLC (Mothership), thus a manager-managed LLC may have a member-managed series.
-A member-managed LLC may have a manager-managed series also.
-Remember that the statue only requires that this be set forth in the Company Agreement.
-The authors suggest that it would be wise to consider using the Certificate of Formation to give public notice of the governing persons to establish a public record of the actual authority.
+15 Second, Section 101.608 of the TBOC provides that the Company Agreement may set out the governing persons of the Series.
+By this provision "notwithstanding any conflicting provisions of the Certificate of Formation of a limited liability company," the statute permits a Series to have governing persons different from the LLC (Mothership), thus a manager-managed LLC may have a member-managed Series.
+16 A member-managed LLC may have a manager-managed Series also.
+Remember that the statute only requires that this be set forth in the Company Agreement.
+The authors suggest that it would be wise to consider using the Certificate of Formation to give public notice of the governing persons of each Series to establish a public record of the actual authority.
+However, inclusion of this information in the Certificate of Formation will not eliminate the need to examine the Company Agreement because the Company Agreement can still override the Certificate of Formation.

 A Series within the LLC may also designate officers of the Series LLC by availing itself of the authority to create and use officers in Section 101.254, though the mechanism of Section 101.609 (as discussed in detail below).
-Also, remember that under the TBOC, if the LLC (Mothership) or a Series within the LLC is a manager managed LLC, each manager has express agency authority for the LLC (Mothership) and any the Series within the LLC, so that if you wish the Managers to act as a group, and not individually, you must specifically provide for that in your LLC Agreement, and this particular authorization may differ between the LLC (Mothership) and the Series within the LLC, since it is also based in contract, and not statute.
+Also, remember that under the TBOC, if the LLC (Mothership) or a Series within the LLC is a manager-managed LLC, each manager has express agency authority for the LLC (Mothership) and any of the Series within the LLC, so that if you wish the managers to act as a group, and not individually, you must specifically provide for that in your LLC Agreement, and this particular authorization may differ between the LLC (Mothership) and the Series within the LLC, since it is also based in contract, and not statute.

 VII.
-THE MAGIC PROVISION - SECTION 101.609.
+The Magic Provision - Section 101.609